 How do I change my billing details?

-If you have a personal (non-organisation) account and want to modify your billing details, begin by logging in to Raygun and clicking on your name in the top-right.
+If you have a personal (non-organization) account and want to modify your billing details, begin by logging in to Raygun and clicking on your name in the top-right.

 Select Account Settings -> Billing Details.

-Only plan owners can modify an organization’s billing details.
+For organization accounts, only plan owners can modify billing details.
 This can be done by clicking on your username in the top right corner and clicking on the plan you want to modify.
-In the Plan Settings Screen under the Subscription Tab in the Plan Details section you will be able to update your company details.
+In the Plan Settings screen, under the Plan Overview tab in the Plan Details section, you’ll be able to update your company details.